boileaum/mac-astuces/README.md

 # Tips for OSX

-Some hints that I use everyday.
+Some OSX hints that I use everyday.

 ## screenshots